egebremichael/College_app/README.md

 ### Additional Feature

-To access semester academic deadlines, click on the hamburger menu and click on the academic deadlines tab. (doesn't look so good right now)
+To access semester academic deadlines, click on the hamburger menu and click on the academic deadlines tab.

 ## Limitations

-The maps don't work as expected didn't have enough time to fully implement the Google maps API.
-The Academic deadlines are formatted in a bad way and is very hard to read ans aesthetically unpleasing.
 The features in the resources tab aren't displayed when light mode is enabled.
 Limited number of languages available for selection due to lack of time for implememnting the Google translate API.
-The Dining page only shows the dining menu pdf and it's hard to find the link to check meal swipes and flex balance.

 ## Troubleshooting Cocoapods Error